nashussaincoderco-a11y/aws-infrastructure-portfolio/assignment-4/README.md

 Confirmation of the API Gateway being successfully configured for the live trigger to execute the backend code within the Lambda Console.
 So the API Gateway is set up as the front-door trigger to execute the backend code that receives data sent from the web request, processes it by generating a unique ID number along with marking the exact current time and then saves all the formatted information directly into the database called "students".

 <img width="1550" height="410" alt="image" src="https://github.com/user-attachments/assets/9f962f31-3029-4651-b977-2279fd5abf35" />

 ### Lambda Function Policy

+This is the JSON code inside the security policy.
+I created a custom security permission policy named student-api-dynamo-write directly to the function's execution role.

+I am giving the Lambda function permission only to write data (dynamodb:PutItem) specifically into your students database table and nowhere else.

 <img width="940" height="329" alt="image" src="https://github.com/user-attachments/assets/881cd9bb-d8cf-4459-8016-4fbadf0fd531" />